paulbrodersen/netgraph/README.md

 ## Recent changes

+- 4.8.0 Refined community node layout.
+Communities are rotated w.r.t. each other to reduce the length of edges between them.
 - 4.7.1 Fixed issue #41, which occurred when computing the community layout for communities without within-community edges.
 - 4.7.0 Implemented a radial tree node layout
 - 4.6.0 Support drawing of graph_tool.Graph objects